 Here are the best ways to create animated YouTube intros for free.

 New YouTubers struggle to find free video creation tools online.
 Wondering why they are important?
 Eye-catching intros leave a lasting impression on your viewers and keep them hooked to your videos.
 This directly results in an increase in views and audience retention rate.

-You can use tools like Adobe Spark and Canva, which are free to create YouTube intros.
-These tools can be used to create customized thumbnails, social media content for your YT videos, design graphics, and templates, etc.
+You can use tools like Adobe Express and Canva, which are free to create YouTube intros.
+These tools can be used to create customized thumbnails, social media content for your YT videos, design graphics, templates, etc.

 Choose a template

 When you start a new project, enter a title for your intro video.
 If you plan on using the same intro for all your videos, you can name the title as something simple.
 However, if you choose to create different intros for each video, rename it accordingly for easy access.

 The second step is to choose a template that best suits your video.
 Again, you will come across multiple options that you can browse through.
 Remember that your intro needs to be visually appealing and creative enough to tell your story in a matter of seconds.

 While this might sound very overwhelming, these tools make it easy with an already available list of templates.
 So if you are a creative person with a visual concept ready to go, simply create your own.